 When I ask crowds, I say, “Okay, where do you think you should spend most of your time?”
 In every single crowd I’ve ever been in, hundreds of thousands of people, the answers are always that by far the most common answer is, well you should spend your time doing things that are important and are also urgent.

 Right?
 Well, here’s the problem.
 It turns out that if you spend your time doing things that are important and are urgent, you’re essentially guaranteed failure in life.
 And the problem is, most people spend their lives doing things that are urgent and important.
 Now you say, Arman, but what are you going to do with things that are important and urgent?

 Well first, let’s define importance and let’s define urgency.
 Important is something that you got to get done in order for you to get to the next level.
 Important things, right?
-Like or example, working out, is important.
+Like, for example, working out is important.
 Focusing on your growth is important, spending time with your family is important, spending time with friends is important.
 Having fun is important.
-Doing things in your business, like for example looking at your financial on a monthly basis or more, that’s important.
+Doing things in your business, like for example looking at your financials on a monthly basis or more, that’s important.
 Building systems within your business, that’s important.
-Telling the person you love you love them, that’s important.
+Telling the person you love them, that’s important.

 Urgent things are things that must happen now.
 Like for example, you have a business and you haven’t been looking at your financials.
 Urgent things like for example, you got to make a bank deposit.
 You’ve got an employee that has broken a policy or system and as a result, he or she is hurt and someone’s got to do something about that.
 Or you have an employee who quits on you and now you got to go hire someone to replace them or you got to fire an employee who didn’t do the job.